 10) Santo Domingo

-Santo Domingo is a very popular day trip from Punta Cana, even in my opinion it’s a bit too far, hence I prefer it as a 2-day road-trip in combination with some other points of interest mentioned in this article.
+Santo Domingo is a very popular day trip from Punta Cana, even in my opinion it’s a bit too far, hence I prefer it as a 2-day road-trip (check out unique places to stay in Santo Domingo here) in combination with some other points of interest mentioned in this article.
 However, if you decide to go to Santo Domingo for a day, you will see one of the most historic sites of the entire Caribbean – and one of the most beautiful as well.
 The Colonial Zone of Santo Domingo is the heart of the city, the historic center and at the same time also protected as a UNESCO world cultural heritage.
 Strolling through the ancient streets feels like being in an open-air museum, as you can see colonial buildings, colorful facades and centuries-old landmarks such as the oldest church of the Americas, the house of Columbus’ son or the fortresses back from the 16th century.
 You can also enjoy the several cafés, historic patios and creative art shops, which all make up for an exciting and memorable day.

 Distance from Bavaro/Punta Cana: 125 miles and 2.5 hours driving